cce13st/MCCompiler/README.md

 At the end of parsing, parser generates 2 files as a result.
 One is "tree.txt", which is miniC code from visiting AST.
 Another is "table.txt", symbol table for given code.

+Type Analysis
+Compiler does type analysis, and it prints a modified AST when input program is correctly typed.
+Type analysis prints list of error like following.

+> [Error/Warning]     Line <line number>, <column number> : <description>

+Modified AST's have type conversion, int to float, or float to int.
+You can see casting expressions like C in a modified AST as result.